tianchenghang/journey-to-japan/README.md

 # Your Japan travel assistant

-Developed with react-native and expo

-Use camelCase for variable and function names.
+- Use camelCase for variable and function names.

-Use PascalCase for class names and interface names.
+- Use PascalCase for class names and interface names.

-Use camelCase for interface members.
+- Use camelCase for interface members.

-Use PascalCase for type names and enum names.
+- Use PascalCase for type names and enum names.

-Name files with camelCase (for example, ebsVolumes.tsx or storage.ts)
+- Name files with camelCase (for example, ebsVolumes.tsx or storage.ts)

 ```js
 // Our official coze sdk for JavaScript [coze-js](https://github.com/coze-dev/coze-js)